NCRCounterpointAPI/APIGuide/Endpoints/GET_APIKeys.md

 # GET /APIKeys

 #### Description
 Gets a list of all APIKeys installed in the system.
+This request will also force the APIKey Cache to be reloaded from disk into memory.

 - Requires API Key: No
 - Requires System Administrator: Yes